low101043/board-games/README.md

     - Ultimately a Graphical User Interface

   - AI
     - Naughts & Crosses.
-Uses MiniMax (my own version created from pseudocode) and MiniMax with Alpha Beta Pruning (uses pseudocode check credit below)
+Uses MiniMax (my own version created from pseudocode) and MiniMax with Alpha Beta Pruning (uses pseudocode check credit below).
+There is a 50:50 chance of which one the game uses.
     - Connect Four has AI which takes hours.
 (Had it running for 2 hours and still hadn't made a move)

 ## Credit